turingschool/front-end-curriculum/lessons/module-3/redux-thunk-middleware.md

    staff
 })
 ```
 Now that we have the 3 actions that will represent the state of our network request, we need to create our other 2 action creators that will reflect our `fetchStaff` and `fetchBios` methods.
-By default, Redux action creators don't support async actions like fetching data, so here's is where we will utilize our `redux-thunk` middleware.
-Let's make a separate file for each of these methods (it will make them easier to test down the road!).
+By default, Redux action creators don't support async actions like fetching data, so here's is where we will utilize the `redux-thunk` middleware.
+We can transition `fetchStaff` and `fetchBios` into asynchronous action creators by returning a function instead of an object.
+The functions that we return from `fetchStaff` and `fetchBios` can safely perform a network request and dispatch a synchrounous action with the response data.

+Let's make a separate file for each of our thunk action creators (it will make them easier to test down the road!).
 We will also need to import any actions that we might need to dispatch.

 ```javascript
 // thunks/fetchStaff.js